22 March 2023

 Microsoft SharePoint is the ultimate tool for seamless workplace collaboration.
 SharePoint keeps your data and resources in one customizable place – so your workforce can stay productive and focused on the main goal.

-Companies can integrate their SharePoint with applications such as workflow management, content management, and business intelligence.
-Customers are getting a secure space capable of providing the tools that range wide enough to cover multiple facets of teamwork.
+Companies can integrate their SharePoint with workflow management, content management, and business intelligence applications.
+Customers are getting a secure space capable of providing tools wide enough to cover multiple facets of teamwork.
 Because of its versatility, SharePoint is used by over 200,00 organizations and 190 million people worldwide.

 SharePoint provides the toolsets to help share and manage content, knowledge, and applications seamlessly across your organization.

-As with most Microsoft Office 365 cloud products, SharePoint provides seamless integration with other Microsoft “Software as a Service (SaaS)” offerings like OneDrive, Teams, and others.
+Like most Microsoft 365 cloud products, SharePoint provides seamless integration with other Microsoft “Software as a Service (SaaS)” offerings like OneDrive, Teams, and OneNote, making it easy for SMBs to take advantage of the full range of Microsoft productivity tools.

 SharePoint was designed to focus on increasing employee participation.
-When used properly, SharePoint will become the central hub for employees to direct messages, video chat, schedule meetings, and other beneficial productivity tools.
+SharePoint can be used to create a company intranet portal, providing a central hub for employees to view company news, resources, and other beneficial productivity tools.

 Proper setup of SharePoint can become quite complicated, so you must have the right team to put it in place to avoid long-term performance problems.